 Jake Maier and the Aggies made a deep playoff run before getting knocked off by conference foe EWU.
 While some talent has departed with Keelan Doss’s graduation, the team still has a strong foundation.
 Even though the Eagles are favored to keep an eye on Dan Hawkins and company.
 Their mission this year will be to fly past the Eagles to get to the national championship game.

-Coming Soon: Our full UC Davis team preview.
+Read our full UC Davis team preview here.

 3. Weber State

 An absent passing game left it up to true freshman Josh Davis on the ground and a stingy defense to win games in 2018.
 While the passing game does not look to impress, Josh Davis is sure to capitalize on the spotlight with another huge year.
 As a second team, All-America team player on Hero Sports Davis has high expectations he will need to fulfill.

 Read our full Weber State team preview here.